barandenizdogan/Pomodoro-APP/README.md

 ## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+FlutterFlow projects are built to run on the Flutter.